 The most extensive example of limestone mountains in Europe are those of the Dinaric Karst.
 A karst is a special type of geologic environment that is formed when soluable rocks, such as limestone or dolomite, are corroded and dissolved by percolating water.

 Due to the Dinaric Karst, the Dinaric Alps have a very unique topography.
-A karst is a type of relief with formed hydrographic and geomorphological shapes and structures created by water penetrating into soluable rocks.
 The Dinaric Karst covers almost half of the mountain chain and features 130 karstic field.

 There are numerous glacial lakes and rivers running throughout the mountain range.

-There are 7 main passes in the Dinaric Alps with Postpjna Gate in Slovenua being the highest at 606m above sea level.
+There are 7 main passes in the Dinaric Alps with Postpjna Gate in Slovenia being the highest at 606m above sea level.

 You will also find churches, mosques and orthodox monasteries in the range as well as many mountain villages.